Allan Kaprow: Yard 1961/2014

-YARD was first realised by artist Allan Kaprow (USA, 1927 – 2006) in 1961 in the open-air sculpture garden behind the Martha Jackson Gallery in New York as part of the group exhibition Environments, Situations, Spaces.
+Allan Kaprow (1927–2006) first realised YARD in 1961 in the sculpture garden behind the Martha Jackson Gallery in New York, as part of the group exhibition Environments, Situations, Spaces.
 Five existing sculptures in the courtyard, including works by Barbara Hepworth and Alberto Giacometti, were wrapped in protective tar paper before Kaprow filled the space with hundreds of car tyres.
 Dispersed in no particular order, Kaprow encouraged visitors to walk on, climb, rearrange and interact with them.

-For YARD 1961/2014 at The Calder, artists Koo Jeong-A and Rivane Neuenschwander, dance artists Nicola Conibere, Janine Harrington and Robbie Synge, and musicians David Toop and Rie Nakajima have been invited to present temporary performative and physical interventions within the environment.
+For YARD 1961/2014 at The Calder, artists Koo Jeong-A and Rivane Neuenschwander, dance artists Nicola Conibere, Janine Harrington and Robbie Synge, and musicians David Toop and Rie Nakajima were invited to present temporary performative and physical interventions in the environment.

-The interventions will each examine the formal characteristics of YARD as well as the social and political dynamics embedded in the work, while always allowing visitors to engage with the installation as they please.
-Remnants of each intervention will accumulate in the space as YARD progresses, adding to the materials that visitors are encouraged to use.
+The interventions each examined the formal characteristics of YARD as well as the social and political dynamics embedded in the work, while always allowing visitors to engage with the installation as they pleased.
+Remnants of each intervention accumulated in the space as YARD progressed, adding to the materials that visitors were encouraged to use.

 Kaprow originally trained as a painter.
 However, in the mid-1950s, after studying with John Cage at the pioneering Black Mountain College in North Carolina, he began conceiving live events and environmental works that incorporated painting, installation, music, dance and everyday activities.

 Coining the term ‘Happening’ in 1958 to describe these events, though he later preferred the word ‘activities’.
 They were designed to disrupt the relationship between artist, artwork and audience, and cast everyday life as the primary subject matter of his art.